nijeeshk/ReactSW/README.md

 # ReactSW
-A minimal React application application using webpack and implementing serviceworkers for caching.
+A minimal React application using webpack and implementing serviceworkers for caching.